tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/内容审核接口/文本审核/提交文本审核任务_intl_en.md

   - Pass in text file URLs for moderation (only for UTF-8 and GBK encodings).
 - Automatically detect text files and recognize non-compliant content that may be offensive, unsafe, or inappropriate based on the deep learning technology.
 <span id=3></span>
-- Get the detection results by setting the callback address `Callback` or calling the [GET text auditing API](https://intl.cloud.tencent.com/document/product/436/48189).
+- Get the detection results by setting the callback address `Callback` or calling the `DescribeAuditingTextJob` API as described in [Querying Text Moderation Job Result](https://intl.cloud.tencent.com/document/product/436/48189).
 - Recognize various non-compliant scenes, including pornographic, illegal, and adverting information.
 <span id=4></span>
 - Customize moderation policies based on different business scenarios.